Please consult the University guidance here and this guide that we have put together.

 'Mitigating circumstances' is a term used to describe situations where a student hasn’t been able to prepare for or perform to the best of their ability in academic assessments.
 Mitigating circumstance claims are available “to support students who experience genuine, exceptional and serious problems or events that can affect your performance in assessments” and is a way of making the university aware of your situation so that they can support you and take your situation into account when assessing your work.

-The deadline for Semester 2 claims for the academic year of 2017/18 are the 18th of June for Undergraduate Finalists and the 22nd of June for Non-finalist or Postgraduate Taught students.
+The deadline for Semester 1 claims for the academic year of 2018/19 is the 7th of February.

 Situations that might consitute grounds for a claim could include;

 - A serious or significant medical condition or illness.

 - A disability which the University was not aware of or which the University is not properly providing additional support for.

 - Exceptional personal circumstances; this includes situations such as serious illness, death of an immediate family member or close friend, or being a victim of crime.

 - Exceptional travel circumstances beyond your control which prevented you from attending an exam or other assessment.

 In the first instance we would suggest that you speak to your School or Department's administration team and let them know that a group of students are looking to make a claim for the same set of circumstances.
 We would also advise that you familiarise yourself with the University guidance provided here.

 What are the likely outcomes of a Mitigating Circumstances claim?